surfliner/surfliner-mirror/docs/themanual/surfliner_schema/houndstooth.md

   > This is a SurflinerSchema!Houndstooth addition.

+## Sections

+SurflinerSchema!Houndstooth supports collecting related properties together into “sections”, which **must** be declared within the toplevel `sections` property to be used.
+The properties of sections are as follows:

+- **`name`:** The internal name of the section.
+This name is used to identify the section from elsewhere in the file.

+- **`display_label`:** The human‐readable name for the section (i.e., its
+  title).

+## Groupings

+SurflinerSchema!Houndstooth further supports collecting related properties together into “groupings”, which **must** be declared within the toplevel `groupings` property to be used.
+Groupings differ from sections in that groupings are “tighter” and may have shared descriptions and usage guidelines.
+Properties may be in both sections and groupings.
+The properties of groupings are as follows:

+- **`name`:** The internal name of the grouping.
+This name is used to identify the grouping from elsewhere in the file.

+- **`display_label`:** The human‐readable name for the grouping.

+- **`definition`:** The prose definition for the grouping.

+- **`usage_guidelines`:** Prose usage guidelines for the grouping.

 ## Properties

 Properties form the core of the schema definition.
 They are used to define the